cmoralesmx/cmoralesmx.github.io/_posts/2020-11-30-arch-install.md

 a different distribution is not supported or recommended, I decided to migrate my system to Arch Linux.

-Before going any further, I must apologise, this post is purely technical.
+Before going any further prease bear in mind this post is heavily technical.
 It follows the official [installation guide]( https://wiki.archlinux.org/index.php/installation_guide), which is a must read for installing Arch, but the purpose of this post is to